-Regularly drinking more than the recommended limit can lead to serious health problems (external link).
+Regularly drinking more than the recommended limit can lead to serious health and wellbeing problems.

-- If you do drink as much as 14 units a week, spread your drinking over 3 days or more
+- If you regularly drink as much as 14 units per week, it is best to spread your drinking evenly over 3 or more days

 Tips on cutting back